dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/08-Testing-and-Validation/06-Group-Policy-and-Security-Tests/02-Test-Account-Lockout-GPO.md

 Attempted to log in again with the correct password after 6:15 PM (the next day):

 <img width="503" height="191" alt="9" src="https://github.com/user-attachments/assets/4263f56b-862c-4ece-8b2c-bba6f6094a3c" />

+**Result:** Successfully logged in, confirming the Administrator account lockout was enforced as expected.

+## Conclusion
+The account lockout threshold (5 failed attempts) and the 60-minute lockout duration worked as expected for a regular user account, confirmed by logging back in right at the 60-minute mark.
+The Administrator account lockout setting was also enforced after 5 failed attempts.
+I confirmed it cleared by the next day, though I didn't retest 60 minutes after.